rayms/rayms.github.io/aboutme.md

 subtitle:
 ---

-My name is Ray and I'm a Senior Programe Officer and Governance and Innovation Expert at [Democracy Reporting International](http://www.democracy-reporting.org), where manage an EU-funded project in Myanmar and work on technology, elections, and democracy.
+My name is Ray and I'm a Senior Programe Officer and Governance and Innovation Expert at [Democracy Reporting International](http://www.democracy-reporting.org), where I manage an EU-funded project in Myanmar.
+Previously, I've worked on electoral and constitutional projects in Tunisia, Pakistan, and Sri Lanka.

 I started this blog because of my interest in data science and to document my progress with learning the R programming language.